sapcc/absent-metrics-operator/README.md

   severity: info
 annotations:
   summary: missing foo_bar
-  description: The metric 'foo_bar' is missing
+  description: The metric 'foo_bar' is missing.
+Alerts using it may not fire as intended.
 ```

 ## Installation